gbouras13/pharokka/README.md

 # Time

 On a standard 16GB RAM laptop specifying 8 threads, pharokka should take between 3-10 minutes to run for a single phage, depending on the genome size.

+In `--fast` mode, it should take 45-75 seconds.

 # Benchmarking